sardariuss/carlson_protocol/README.md

 ## 🚧 TODOs

 ### Backend
+ - Verify how decay is used, especially in computing the dissent and consent
  - Do not allow an anonymous principal to open a vote
- - Temporarly multiply rewards by 10^8 until the minting logic is implemented

 ### Frontend